philcryer/basejump/README.md

 # basejump

-## NOTICE: this is being rewritten for 2019 with Ansible handling Linux (debian, ubuntu) or macOS.
-Stay tuned

-Basejump uses (Ansible)https://www.ansible.com] to automate the deployment of my dotfiles, configs, and handly-dandy one-liners on *nix systems (Linux and macOS).
-I needed one command I could run to get the game going from scratch, so this script installs my preferred setups from my ([philcryer/dotfiles](https://github.com/philcryer/dotfiles)) project, and puts them in place so I have an identical setup on all of the hosts I work on.
+Basejump uses (Ansible)[https://www.ansible.com] to automate the deployment of my dotfiles, configs, and handly-dandy one-liners on *nix systems (Linux and macOS).
+I needed one command I could run to get the game going from scratch, so this script installs Ansible via Pip, then gets my preferred setups from my `[philcryer/dotfiles](https://github.com/philcryer/dotfiles)` project, and puts them in place so I have an identical setup on all of the hosts I work on.
 Easy peasy lemon squeezy.

-__NOTICE__ if you don't have Ansible installed, it does that first
+__NOTICE__ if you don't have Ansible installed, it will do that first, automatically!

 ## requirements

-* Linux (tested on Debian and Ubuntu, stand by for RHEL testing), macOS
+* Linux (tested on Debian and Ubuntu, stand by for RHEL testing), macOS (wip, but it's coming along!)
 * python
 * pip
 * git